Best workflow software for growing teams

 Asana tracks tasks.
 It doesn’t automate sequences.
 When someone finishes their task, you still need to manually assign the next one.
 You still send the reminders.
 You still check status manually.

-For workflow software, the system handles task routing automatically.
-Asana requires you to do that work.
+With workflow software, the system handles routing automatically.
+Asana requires you to do that work yourself.

 Use it for: